 Reject coli methyl:

-If this switch is set to Yes, restriction sites that are predicted not to be cleaved because of overlapping
+If set to Yes, restriction sites that are predicted not to be cleaved because of overlapping

 E. coli dcm